Jalur Gemilang – the stripes of glory

 To commemorate the formation of the Federation of Malaya, a flag designing competition was held by the Federal Legislative Assembly.
 A total of 373 entries were submitted and three made it to the finals.

-The first design featured a pair of crossed kris's (a Malay weapon) surrounded by a halo of 11 five-pointed stars.
+The first design, on a dark blue background it featured a pair of red crossed kris's (a Malay weapon) surrounded by a halo of 11 white five-pointed stars.

-The second design was similar to the first.
+The second design was almost similar to the first except for the arrangement of the stars.

-It was the third design however, featuring the now familiar stripes and yellow crescent moon and star, that cinched the prize and assured the designer, Mohd b.
-Hamzah, an architect from Johore, of a permanent place in Malaysian history.
+It was the third design, however, featuring the now-familiar stripes and yellow crescent moon and star, that cinched the prize and assured the designer, Mohd b.
+Hamzah, an architect from Johore, has a permanent place in Malaysian history.

-The inclusion of Sabah, Sarawak dan Singapore into the Federation added three more stripes to the flag, making a total of 14.
+The inclusion of Sabah, Sarawak and Singapore into the Federation added three more stripes to the flag, making a total of 14.
 This new incarnation was given a public launch on 16 September 1963.
 Although Singapore broke away from Malaysia two years later, the number of stripes have remained the same.
+These strips now mark the membership of the 13 states and a Federal Territory namely Perlis, Kedah, Penang, Perak, Selangor, Malacca, Negeri Sembilan, Johor, Pahang, Kelantan, Terengganu, Sarawak, Sabah and Federal Territory (Kuala Lumpur, Labuan and Putrajaya).

 Photographed by Adrian Cheah © All rights reserved.